atincuzun/nn-dataset/README.md

 ```

 where:

--c specifies the training configuration.
+-c specifies the training configuration,

--f selects the preprocessing pipeline.
+-f selects the preprocessing pipeline,

 -p sets the hyperparameters explicitly (e.g., learning rate, momentum, batch size) using a JSON string.

-To view supported flags:
+##### To view supported flags:
 ```bash
 . train.sh -h
 ```